 The likely explanation is that the “toothpaste cures acne” theory began when some random woman, many decades ago, was simply out of options and decided to try toothpaste.
 She was almost certainly lucky enough to have a good-quality toothpaste where the balance of chemicals was actually beneficial for acne, and did indeed notice benefits.

 Then she would have passed the knowledge on to her teenage children, and from that day forth the legend would have become part of history forever…

 Regardless of how it started though, there’s little doubt that as a topical treatment, toothpaste is a joke.
 It’s as much as a joke as two other classic home remedies, lemon juice and baking soda.

 On top of that, I don’t even recommend that you brush your teeth with regular toothpaste.
 The inflammatory chemicals can enter your body both by you accidently swallowing them, and also through the membranes in your mouth.

 The good news is that you won’t have to spend the rest of your life simply gumming away at your food without much success.
 In this article I detailed how baking soda mixed with organic coconut oil makes for an excellent teeth cleaning method.

 It is simple, yet it still manages to be vastly superior to any high-end toothpaste with a ton of chemicals in it.
 It’s the recipe I use twice a day, and I am certain that my teeth are getting gradually whiter as a result of it.
 The best part is that it’s ridiculously cheap too.

-Therefore my final words are: don’t bother with toothpaste, use a natural treatment like raw honey instead, and don’t forget to eat a healthy diet that’s packed with acne busting foods.
+Therefore my final words are: don’t bother with toothpaste, use a decent topical treatment like sea salt or grapeseed oil instead, and don’t forget to eat a healthy diet that’s packed with acne busting foods.